pimentellab/rosace/README.md

 library("rosace")
 ```

 We recommend starting with the [vignette](https://pimentellab.github.io/rosace/doc/intro_rosace.html).
+A vignette for the simulation module [Rosette](vignettes/rosette_simulation.Rmd) is also avaliable.

 ## Further help